flintbase-dev/app/docs/logging-accounting-architecture.md

 # Logging and Accounting Architecture

-This deployment is fresh-install only.
-There is no migration or compatibility path for the removed legacy unified log table, dashboard quota aggregate table, or balance-only accounting model.

 ## Log Taxonomy

 | Category | Business fact | Storage | Retention | Notes |